（click HERE to download flyer）

 We hope that this program will give you an opportunity to learn more about Japanese traditions, customs and language, and ultimately make your life bright and prosperous.

-The Japanese volunteers are very varied ranging from the University of Tokyo students, faculty and staff on Kashiwa Campus and community members of Mitsui Volunteer Network.
+The Japanese volunteers are very varied ranging from the University of Tokyo students, faculty and staff on Kashiwa Campus, community members of Mitsui Volunteer Network, and members of Kashiwa Library Tomonokai.
 Family members (spouse, parents or children) of student, faculty and staff of the University of Tokyo could also be your Japanese partner.
 All Japanese volunteers are interested in meeting and helping you to feel at home.

 "One-to-One Cultural Exchange Program" is very flexible - your volunteer partner might want to meet you for a cup of coffee, or go sightseeing with you.